nicevo/chat-bot/challenge-localhost.md

-# Utmaning 1: Local web service
+# Challenge 1: Local web service

 The first step makes sure that we know the basics of how to develop web services using Python.
 This will only require Python (and Pip).